shipmonk-rnd/composer-dependency-analyser/README.md

     // for multiple packages at once, use ignoreErrorsOnPackages() ->ignoreErrorsOnPackage('symfony/polyfill-php73', [ErrorType::UNUSED_DEPENDENCY])

+    // ignore errors on specific packages and paths
+    // for multiple, use ignoreErrorsOnPackagesAndPaths() or ignoreErrorsOnPackageAndPaths() ->ignoreErrorsOnPackageAndPath('symfony/console', __DIR__ . '/src/OptionalCommand.php', [ErrorType::SHADOW_DEPENDENCY])

     // allow using classes not present in composer's autoloader
     // e.g. a library may conditionally support some feature only when Memcached is available ->ignoreUnknownClasses(['Memcached'])